enes-sertkan/INFO6016_Project01_Vasili_Enes/README.md

 4. **Enter Your Name**: When prompted, input your name and press **Enter**.
 5. **Join the Main Room**: Upon entering your name, you will automatically be placed in a room called **main**.

+You can connect to multiple rooms at once and receive messages from all of them simultaneously.
+When sending a message, it will only be sent to the room you have currently selected (indicated by the room name at the start of the message).

 ## Available Commands